Majeed-Alberawi/Majeed-Alberawi/README.md

 #### About Me:-
 <!-- - 🔭 I’m currently working on FindMe.studio Website -->
-- 🔭 I’m currently studying Tailwind
+- 🌱 I’m currently learning JavaScript & React with Tailwind.
-- 🌱 I’m currently learning JavaScript & React
+- 🥅 My goal now is to become a full-stack developer.
 - 📫 How to reach me: **[instagram - @majeed_alberawi](https://www.instagram.com/majeed_alberawi/)** .

 #### Languages & Tools:-